ethan-chang-nmc/CSC172_02/README.md

 CSC 172 Summer 2024
 Lab 2: Linked Lists

-This lab and code is meant explore linked lists.
-Linked lists will be implemented with their relevent functions.
+This lab and code is meant to explore linked lists.
+Linked lists will be implemented with their relevant functions, such as lookup, printlist, insert, etc.